MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-api-reference-guide.md

 #### Grid Cluster Targeted Executions

-Grid node "cluster" names, used to denote the runtime characteristics of a node, can be assigned by the DeployR admin, using the [Administration Console](http://go.microsoft.com/fwlink/?LinkId=708543), to individual nodes or groups of nodes on the DeployR grid, for example, "hi-mem" or "hi-cpu".
+Grid node "cluster" names, used to denote the runtime characteristics of a node, can be assigned by the DeployR admin, using the [Administration Console](rserver/deployr-admin-console/deployr-admin-console-about.md), to individual nodes or groups of nodes on the DeployR grid, for example, "hi-mem" or "hi-cpu".
+This feature is **DeployR Enterprise** only.

 By identifying a value on a new *cluster* parameter client applications can request tasks be executed on nodes within a specific cluster on the grid on the following calls: